nachomonkey/NachoMines/README.md

 Win by flagging all of the mines.

+# Credits

+The success sound was a modified version of a [sound](https://freesound.org/people/kagateni/sounds/404360/) by kagateni on freesound.org

 # License
 Uses the MIT License.
 See the [LICENSE file](https://github.com/nachomonkey/NachoMines/blob/master/LICENSE) for further detail.